timoshenkoav/timoshenkoav.github.io/_posts/2015-10-20-usage-stats-manager-sample.md

 ```

 There are a lot of methods in UsageStatsManager, that can be usefull for your app.
-Checkout [official documentation](https://developer.android.com/reference/android/app/usage/UsageStatsManager.html)
+Checkout {% include ga_link.html title="official documentation" url="https://developer.android.com/reference/android/app/usage/UsageStatsManager.html" %}

-Full source code for this article is available on [GitHub](https://github.com/timoshenkoav/USMSample)
+Full source code for this article is available on {% include ga_link.html title="GitHub" url="https://github.com/timoshenkoav/USMSample" %}